-- Rinse and core the apples, but make sure not to cut through the bottom of the apple.
+- Rinse and core the apples, but make sure not to cut through the bottom.
 You can use an apple corer or a paring knife.
 Make sure seeds are removed as well (scoop out with spoon)

-- In a bowl combine oat-pecan mixture with brown sugar, yogurt , melted butter and cinnamon.
+- In a bowl, combine oat-pecan mixture with brown sugar, yogurt, melted butter and cinnamon.
 Spoon mixture into the cavity of each apple.
-Place apples in an 8X8 inch baking dish.
+Place apples in an 8x8" baking dish.
 Pour water in the bottom of dish.

-- Bake at 325 for 30-40 minutes until tender (not mushy).
+- Bake at 325°F for 30-40 minutes until tender (not mushy).
 Top with whipped cream or ice cream and serve.

 Recipe adapted from Boys Ahoy.